Jorge Soler Player Props: Marlins vs. Rays

 Rays Pitching Rankings

+- The Rays pitching staff is eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Rays have a 3.69 team ERA that ranks first among all MLB pitching staffs.
+- The Rays' 3.66 team ERA ranks first among all league pitching staffs.

-- Glasnow makes the start for the Rays, his 11th of the season.
-He is 3-3 with a 3.62 ERA and 80 strikeouts in 54 2/3 innings pitched.

-- The righty last pitched on Thursday against the Baltimore Orioles, when he tossed seven innings, allowing two earned runs while giving up six hits.
+- The righty's most recent appearance was on Friday against the Baltimore Orioles, when he threw seven scoreless innings while allowing two hits.

-- The 29-year-old has amassed a 3.62 ERA and 13.2 strikeouts per nine innings across 10 games this season, while allowing a batting average of .225 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.